-11.5.
+12.5.
 Appendix 5: Non-Participation Form

 This form is to be used for workers employed in an existing Category A position.
-Workers employed in existing positions must be assessed as compliant against the Policy or acknowledge in writing that they decline to participate in assessment, screening and vaccination in accordance with this Policy Directive.
+Workers employed in existing positions must be assessed as compliant against this Policy Directive or acknowledge in writing that they decline to participate in assessment, screening and vaccination in accordance with this Policy Directive.
+This form is not applicable to students attending placements in NSW Health facilities.

-NON-PARTICIPATION IN ASSESSMENT, SCREENING AND VACCINATION I have read and understood the Policy Directive regarding assessment, screening and vaccination and the infectious diseases covered by the Policy Directive.
-I am aware of the potential risks to myself and/ or others that my non-participation in assessment, screening and/ or vaccination may pose.
-3. a) I decline to participate in: (tick box for specific disease(s)/ vaccination as applicable) Assessment and/ or vaccination for diphtheria / tetanus / pertussis (dTpa) Assessment and/ or vaccination for hepatitis B □ Assessment and/ or vaccination for measles/ mumps/ rubella (MMR) Assessment and/ or vaccination for varicella (chicken pox) Assessment and/ or screening for tuberculosis b) I am aware that non-participation in the above vaccinations/ screenings will require my employer to either manage me as unprotected or unscreened, as described in Section 7.2 Reassignment of unprotected/ unscreened existing workers (excluding the COVID-19 and influenza vaccination requirements) OR c) Terminate my employment if reassignment to a Category B or non-clinical position, as appropriate, is not feasible as specified in Section 8 Termination of Employment/ Engagement of Vaccine Non-Compliance and Refusers.
-Name : Date of Birth: e or Email: StaffLink ID: Health n Service/ Facility: Clinical area/ward: Signa ture: Date: / / OFFICE USE ONLY I have discussed with this worker the potential risks that non-participation may pose and the management of unprotected/ unscreened workers in accordance with this Policy Directive.
-Asses ssor's Name: Assessor's Position: Conta ct details: Phone: Email: Health n Agency/ Facility: Signa Signature: Date: / / REFUSAL/ FAILURE TO ATTEND APPOINTMENT This wo rker has (tick all that apply): □ failed $\Box$ failed to attend an appointment for assessment, screening and vaccination despite multiple requests OR □ refus $\Box$ refused to sign this form See Section 8 Termination of Employment/ Engagement of Vaccine Non-Compliance and Refusers.
+NON-PARTICIPATION IN ASSESSMENT, SCREENING AND VACCINATION 1.
+I have read and understood the Policy Directive regarding assessment, screening and vaccination and the infectious diseases covered by the Policy Directive.
+2. I am aware of the potential risks to myself and/ or others that my non-participation in assessment, SCI eening and/ or vaccination may pose.
+3. a) I decline to participate in: (tick box for specific disease(s)/ vaccination as applicable) Assessment and/ or vaccination for diphtheria / tetanus / pertussis (dTpa) Assessment and/ or vaccination for hepatitis B Assessment and/ or vaccination for measles/ mumps/ rubella (MMR) Assessment and/ or vaccination for varicella (chicken pox) Assessment and/ or vaccination for varicella (chicken pox) Assessment and/ or screening for tuberculosis b) I am aware that non-participation in the above vaccinations/ screenings will require my employer 5) to either manage me as unprotected or unscreened, as described in Section 7.2 Unprotected/ unscreened existing workers OR c) Terminate my employment if reassignment to a Category B or non-clinical position, as appropriate, is not feasible as specified in Section 9 Termination of Employment/ Engagement of Vaccine Non-Compliance and Refusers. Ν ame Date of Birth: Ρ hon e or Email: StaffLink ID: Н ealt h Service/ Facility: Clinical area/ward: Signature: Date: / / ature: Date: / / OFFICE USE ONLY discussed with this worker the potential risks that non-participation may pose and the gement of unprotected/ unscreened workers in accordance with this Policy Directive.
+A sse ssor's Name: Assessor's Position: С ont act details: Phone: Email: Н ealt h Agency/Facility: S igna ature: Date: / / REFUSAL/ FAILURE TO ATTEND APPOINTMENT This worker has (tick all that apply): \square failed to attend an appointment for assessment, screening and vaccination despite multiple requests OR \Box refused to sign this form Se See Section 9 Termination of Employment/ Engagement of Vaccine Non-Compliance and Refusers.

-11.6.
+12.6.
 Appendix 6: Risks and consequences of exposure